-What is the severe acute respiratory syndrome, also known as SARS?
-SARS is a new strain of a flu that comes on fast leading to a high fever, a severe cough and an atypical pneumonia where the inflammation of the lung tissue caused by this new type of virus leads to a severe lung infiltration that can be detected with chest X-rays.
+What is the severe acute respiratory syndrome, also with the name SARS?
+SARS is a new strain of a flu that comes on fast.
+It leads to a high fever, a severe cough and an atypical pneumonia with inflammation of the lung tissue.
+The cause of this illness is a new type of virus.
+It leads to a severe lung infiltration that physicians can detect with chest X-rays.

-Cases similar to SARS have been known to the medical profession for several decades under the name of “atypical viral pneumonia”.
+The medical profession knew about cases similar to SARS for several decades under the name of “atypical viral pneumonia”.
 Most viruses lead to a laryngotracheitis, affecting only the lining of the upper airways like the trachea and the voice box.
 However, SARS is not like this.

-It is a new strain of virus that goes right down into the lung tissue and leads to more severe breathing problems from secretions that plug the air sacs (alveoli) of the lungs.
+This new strain of virus goes right down into the lung tissue leading to more severe breathing problems from secretions that plug the air sacs (alveoli).
 However, only about 3% to 4% of patients who get SARS actually die as explained in the links below (see CDC and WHO Internet sites), but the death rate is higher in the above 50 year-of-age group.

-Here is a brief review explaining the evidence in the medical literature that is known at this time (Nov.
-2005).
+Here is a brief review explaining the evidence in the medical literature up to Nov.
+2005.
 Since March 2003 it is known that SARS likely is transmitted by a small virus belonging into the same family of viruses like measles or mumps (the Paramyxoviridiae family of viruses).

 However, Dr. Francis Allan Plummer from the National Microbiology Lab in Winnipeg/Canada has isolated a human metapneumovirus in six out of 8 specimens from high suspicion cases for SARS that were submitted to the Lab.